 The present paper deals with the case of $\mathrm{GU}(n-1,1)$ Shimura varieties.
-The overall strategy is similar to that used in \cite{BBK} and \cite{hormann}, in that it uses the theory of Borcherds products to express the metrized Hodge bundle as a linear combination (in the arithmetic Chow group) of smaller unitary Shimura varieties embedded as divisors.
-This allows one to compute the arithmetic self-intersection of the Hodge bundle using induction on the dimension of the ambient Shimura variety.

-The added complications in the $\mathrm{GU}(n-1,1)$ case come mainly from the primes of bad reduction of the Shimura variety; that is to say, from primes dividing the discriminant of the quadratic imaginary field used to define the unitary group.
-At such primes, the divisors of Borcherds products include quite complicated linear combinations of vertical divisors, which then appear as correction terms when one expresses the Hodge bundle as a linear combination of smaller Shimura varieties.
-These vertical components in the divisors of Borcherds products, which have no analogue in \cite{BBK} or \cite{hormann}, were calculated explicitly in \cite{BHKRY-1}, making the present work possible.
+The overall strategy is closely related to that of \cite{BBK} and \cite{hormann}, insofar as it ultimately rests on the use of Borcherds products.
+However, Borcherds products will make no explicit appearance in this paper; all the arithmetic information we need from the theory has already been extracted in \cite{BHKRY-1}, and is recalled here in \S \ref{ss:BHKRYmodularity}.